ditojs/dito/docs/controllers.md

 In their definition, all Dito.js controllers can provide action methods which are the functions to be called when their route is requested.
-Actions can specify the paths to which they are mapped, defined in relation to the route path of their controller, and the HTTP verb to which they should respond to.
+Actions can specify the paths to which they are mapped, defined in relation to the route path of their controller, and the HTTP method to which they should respond to.

-By default, the normalized method name is used as the action's path, and the `'get'` verb is assigned if none is provided.
+By default, the normalized method name is used as the action's path, and the `'get'` method is assigned if none is provided.
 See [Path Normalization](#path- normalization) for more information on how Dito.js normalizes router paths.

 Actions can also define mappings and validation schemas for their parameters and